bonniekang/netflix/README.md

 # Netflix

-Netflix style Movie Discovery App built by React and ES6.
+Netflix style Movie Discovery website built by React and ES6.

 [Have a look!](https://confident-shirley-8a2f38.netlify.app)